ninbura/pokemon-on-the-analogue-pocket/readme.md

     - pros
         - GBC carts
             - save states are partially functional
-            - **EverDrive GB X7** - time is recalculated when utilizing the cart's internal save state function
+            - **EverDrive GB X7** - Time is recalculated when utilizing the cart's internal save state function.
+However, many users have reported that loading a save state breaks in-game saving.
             - **EZ-Flash Junior** - in-game clock can be reset via manipulation of cart's internal clock
             - **BennVenn MBC3000 & insideGadgets RTC carts** - compatible with N64 Gam Pak for use with Pokémon Stadium 1&2
         - GBA carts
             - save states are fully functional
             - time is recalculated when save states are loaded (always in-sync)
-            - **EZ-Flash Omega DE** - compatible with Analogue Pocket's sleep feature
         - both
             - much cheaper than authentic carts in the grand scheme of things
             - time is tracked while you aren't playing